kentcdodds/old-kentcdodds.com/content/blog/how-to-optimize-your-context-value/index.md

 If that explains your situation, then read on (and don't miss the alternative solution which is honestly probably better anyway).

+> No seriously, if you're going to do this stuff just because you _think_ your
+> code _might_ be slow, then don't bother.
+I'm not joking.
+React is really
+> fast and adding complexity in the name of performance when performance is
+> good enough is just wasteful of your "complexity budget"

 When I
 [explained how I create and use context for my React applications](/blog/how-to-use-react-context-effectively), I touched briefly on the importance of using React's `useMemo` hook.
 Here's that